With Every Heartbeat: Critical reception

 Digital Spy's Alex Fletcher gave the song four stars (out of five) and wrote "'With Every Heartbeat' is reminiscent of 90s dance tracks by the likes of Robert Miles. [...]
 The laid back, coffee-table friendly styling of the track calls to mind Moon Safari era Air, particularly their forgotten classic 'Kelly Watch the Stars'.
 While the lyrics may be devoid of any emotional clout, they tumble along pleasantly enough while the bleeps and glitches provided by Kleerup nurture your ears."

 Steve Perkins of BBC Chart Blog praised the song for its lack of a chorus, writing "when you peel this song apart, it's actually very cyclical regardless: odd lines are repeated, but carefully chosen as if to reinforce the point that a new line just made. [...]
 There's a trembling quality to Robyn's voice in this song – as though she could fall apart at any moment but is keeping herself together by sheer force of will – which adds enormously to the fighting spirit of a song that is pessimistic without being bleak."
 Online music magazine Pitchfork placed the song at number 46 on their Top 500 Tracks of the Decade list.
 In October 2011, NME placed it at number 30 on its list "150 Best Tracks of the Past 15 Years".

 Chart performance

-"With Every Heartbeat" was Robyn's biggest hit in the United Kingdom, where it became the first number one, second top ten, and fourth top forty hit of her career.
+"With Every Heartbeat" was Robyn's biggest hit in the United Kingdom, where it topped the UK Singles Chart in August 2007 and became the first number one, second top ten, and fourth top 40 hit of her career in Britain.
 The song charted inside the top five on downloads alone the week before the song's physical release.
-As of 2020, the song has sold 491,000 in the UK in combined sales of purchased and streaming equivalent sales as stated by the Official Charts Company with 13.2 million UK plays.
+As of 2023, the song has sold and streamed 600,000 units in the United Kingdom.